techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 ## Conclusion

-I describe in this article a solution that has worked for me, but of course there is an infinite number of combinations of attributes of a clinic, and your optimal mix may differ from mine.
+I describe in this article a formula that has worked for me, but of course there is an infinite number of combinations of attributes of a clinic, and your optimal mix may differ from mine.
 Any discussion can be engaging and informative, but for me the essentials of a _clinic_ are:

 * help people get the information they most need at the time
 * strive for universal and balanced participation